 DR is a subset of business continuity that focuses on the IT systems that enable business functions.
 It addresses the specific steps an organization must take to resume technology operations following an event.
 DR is also a reactive process by nature.
-While planning for it must be done in advance, DR activity is not kicked off until a disaster actually occurs.
+While planning for it must be done in advance, DR activity isn't kicked off until a disaster actually occurs.

 Elements of a disaster recovery strategy

 Risk analysis or risk assessment is an evaluation of all the potential risks the business could face, as well as their outcomes.
 Risks can vary greatly depending on the industry the organization is in and its geographic location.
-The assessment should identify potential hazards, determine who or what these hazards would harm, and use the findings to create procedures that take these risks into account.
+The assessment should identify potential hazards, determine whom or what these hazards would harm, and use the findings to create procedures that take these risks into account.

 Business impact analysis

-Understanding the difference between risk analysis and BIA and conducting the assessments can also help an organization define it goals when it comes to data protection and the need for backup.
+Understanding the difference between risk analysis and BIA and conducting the assessments can also help an organization define its goals when it comes to data protection and the need for backup.
 Organizations generally quantify these using measurements called recovery point objective (RPO) and recovery time objective (RTO).

+- Recovery point objective.
 RPO is the maximum age of files that an organization must recover from backup storage for normal operations to resume after a disaster.
 The RPO determines the minimum frequency of backups.
 For example, if an organization has an RPO of four hours, the system must back up at least every four hours.

+- Recovery time objective.
 RTO refers to the amount of time an organization estimates its systems can be down without causing significant or irreparable damage to the business.
 In some cases, applications can be down for several days without severe consequences.
 In others, seconds can do substantial harm to the business.

 What's in a disaster recovery plan?